About Boston College

 The Connors Family Learning Center (CFLC), located on the second floor of O’Neill Library, is a comprehensive, inclusive resource serving all of the University’s students and faculty.
 The mission of the Center is to enhance teaching and learning across the University.
 One of the CFLC's three professional staff members assists students with learning disabilities, helping to ensure their academic success at Boston College.
 The Center also sponsors seminars for faculty and graduate teaching fellows on strategies for successful teaching and learning; graduate students can earn a certificate through the Apprenticeship in College Teaching.
 To address the needs of the great majority of Boston College students, the Center provides tutoring for more than 60 courses, including calculus, statistics, biology, chemistry, nursing, accounting, classical and foreign languages, English as a Second Language, and writing.
 Most tutoring takes place in the Center, but online writing tutoring is offered through the OWL (online writing lab).
 Tutoring and all other academic support services are free of charge to all Boston College students and instructors.

 Boston Library Consortium: The Boston Library Consortium (BLC) is a group of area libraries which includes Boston College, Brandeis University, Boston University, Massachusetts Institute of Technology, Northeastern University, Tufts University, the University of Massachusetts system, the University of Connecticut, University of New Hampshire, University of Rhode Island, Wellesley College, and Williams College, as well as the State Library of Massachusetts and the Marine Biological Laboratory at Woods Hole.
-Boston College offers direct self-service borrowing and delivery from the BLC libraries by using WorldCat Local, one of the databases available to the BC community.
+Boston College offers direct self-service borrowing and delivery from the BLC libraries.
 With a Consortium borrower’s card, faculty and students may visit a BLC library and check-out directly from the member library.
 In order to receive a BLC card, ask at the O'Neill Circulation Desk for more information about the Consortium services.